WengerMichael/HamiltonianMC/README.md

   - `analysis_2D_gaussian.ipynb`
   - `analysis_15D_gaussian.ipynb`
   - `analysis_RB_gaussian.ipynb`
     - All these scripts load in the generated data and print out the acceptance rate for each set of sample.
-They also calculate the auto-correlation time and some of them are also used for making some plots in order to visualize the data.
+They also calculate the autocorrelation time and some of them are also used for making some plots in order to visualize the data.
   - `Rosenbrocktails.ipynb`
     - Contains the calculation for the ratio of numbers of samples present in the tails of the Rosenbrock distribution compared to the total number of samples.